-I grew up Hanover, NH.
-I am one of four children whose father is a retired oncologist at the VA hospital in White River Junction and former Dean at Geisel School of Medicine at Dartmouth and mother was Physical Education teacher at the local elementary school.
+I grew up in Hanover, NH.
+I am one of four children whose father is a retired oncologist at the VA hospital in White River Junction and former Dean at Geisel School of Medicine at Dartmouth and whose mother was a Physical Education teacher at the local elementary school.
 I am a mother of two kids under six.
 I realized the power of peer support after attending Al-Anon to cope with my husband's alcoholism.
 The support worked like nothing else I had ever tried.

 In my free time, which is very limited with young kids, I love to be outside and active.
 I enjoy connecting with others and continuous learning.

 Hi, I'm Martha Brass, and before moving to the Upper Valley four years ago, I had a 30-year career as a social worker and psychotherapist.
 During that time, I worked in several areas; community mental health, non-profit family service, hospice social work, bereavement counseling, and geriatric care management.
 I was the executive director of a home care agency before going out as a consultant to seniors and their adult children as they navigated their healthcare and living situations during challenging times.